nevinshine/100-days-of-devsecops/README.md

 - **Solution:** `user_audit.sh` - A script to list human users (Bash shells) and Root-privileged accounts (UID 0).

 ---
-*Created by Nevin Shine as part of the 100 Days Challenge.*
+<small>Created by Nevin Shine as part of the 100 Days Challenge.</small>